How to Rip a Blu-ray and Convert into MOV Format in Mac

 Step 3: Start Copying Blu-ray to a blank DVD on your Mac

-Now hit Copy button again at the bottom of the dialog to commence the backup process from a Blu-ray to a DVD.
+Now hit Copy button again at the bottom of the dialog to commence the process of compressing movies from a Blu-ray onto a DVD disc.
 A window comes up showing you the copy status.
 You could cancel the process anytime if you want by clicking Cancel button.

 Done!
 You've made a backup of your Blu-ray over to another blank DVD disc on your machine.